Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * This feature fulfills the user stories: *'As a new user, I want to immediately understand the main purpose of the website'* and *'As a new user, I want to be able to see what products they offer'* and *'As a new user, I want to be able to easily contact the organisation'* and *'As a new user, I want to be able to view advice on which product is best suited to my needs'*.
 A screenshot of the 'Home' page (index.html) can be found [here](). <br>

-## 2. The PRODUCT app pages: 'All Bikes' and 'Bike Model ...' and 'Stock Management Add a Product' and 'Edit a Product' pages
+## 2. The PRODUCT app pages: 'All Bikes' and 'Bike Model ...' and 'Stock Management Add a Product' and 'Edit a Product'

 The **All Bikes** page is intended to provide:
 * a listing of all products sold by Summit Bike Co. - represented with a product image, type, pricing, sort criteria and rating (if applicable).